 - Frightening acts

 Part of the power of camp is the freedom to unplug from the constant noise and distraction of technology, and plug-in to the beauty and wonder of God’s creation.
-For this reason, campers are not permitted to bring their cell phones to camp.
-However, parents are encouraged to send letters or use e-camp one-way emails and camper reply services.
-Photos of camp activities are also posted on our camp website regularly to help you share in the camp experience.
+For this reason, and to preserve the safety of campers while they are in our charge, cell phones are not permitted at camp.
+However, parents are encouraged to communicate with their campers at Overnight Camp through letters or e-camp one-way emails and camper reply services.
+You will also receive an invitation link to view photos of Overnight Camp activities posted throughout the week.
 Check out opportunities to communicate with your camper while they are at camp!

 Attending camp with a friend is a awesome experience!
 Indicate your cabin-mate preference on your registration form and we will make every attempt to honor your request.
 Cabin-mates must be within one year’s age of each other and requests must be written.

 The camp experience is designed to build confidence and a healthy sense of independence in each camper.
-While it is rare, we do encounter campers who experience homesickness and we will give individual attention to each situation.
-On the first day, our counselors will work to keep the camper on-task and focused on the very next thing – instead of the whole week.
+While it’s rare, we do encounter campers with homesickness.
+Our leadership team will give individual attention to each situation and keep parents in the loop on the camper’s progress.
+On the first day, our counselors will work to encourage the camper, keep them looking ahead to preferred activities and focused on the very next thing – instead of the whole week.
 On the second day or night, the Executive Director or Program Director will call a camper’s parents to ask for suggestions or routines that may alleviate homesickness.
 We will do our best to implement these suggestions (i.e. night light, bedtime story) to create a comfortable environment.
-If homesickness continues after the second day we will again contact parents to determine if it is in the camper’s best interest to remain at camp.
-In our experience, campers calling home does not improve the situation, but almost always concludes with the camper going home.
+If homesickness continues after the second day we will again coordinate with parents to decide on a plan that is in the best interests of the camper.
+We aim to be transparent and will defer to parent preference in each situation.
+In our experience, a phone call home will most often result in the camper going home, so we recommend trying other options first.
 Our desire is to help every camper have a safe and successful week of camp!

 Ratio requirements vary based on the age of campers and the camp setting.